-- Prior to the inception of this class of the Fund, the performance and risk measures are calculated using the A class performance of the Fund. - MSCI Emerging Frontier Markets Africa ex-SA Index (source: MSCI), performance as calculated by Allan Gray as at 31 March 2024.
+- MSCI Emerging Frontier Markets Africa ex-SA Index (source: MSCI), performance as calculated by Allan Gray as at 30 April 2024.
 Calculation based on the latest available data as supplied by third parties.
 From inception to 31 October 2023, the benchmark was the Standard Bank Africa Total Return Index. - Maximum percentage decline over any period calculated from monthly returns.
 The maximum drawdown occurred from August 2014 to July 2016 and maximum benchmark drawdown occurred from July 2014 to March 2020.
-Drawdown is calculated on the total return of the Fund/benchmark (i.e. including income). - 4.
+Drawdown is calculated on the total return of the Fund/benchmark (i.e. including income). - 3.
 The percentage of calendar months in which the Fund produced a positive monthly return since inception. - The standard deviation of the Fund's monthly return.
-This is a measure of how much an investment's return varies from its average over time. - 6.
+This is a measure of how much an investment's return varies from its average over time. - 5.
 This is the highest or lowest rolling 12-month return the Fund has experienced since inception.
 The Fund's highest annual return occurred during the 12 months ended 31 January 2018 and the benchmark's occurred during the 12 months ended 31 March 2021.
 The Fund's lowest annual return occurred during the 12 months ended 31 August 2015 and the benchmark's occurred during the 12 months ended 31 August 2015.
 All rolling 12-month figures for the Fund and the benchmark are available from the Allan Gray Service Team on request.